Manal-art-coder/portfolio/README.md

 Hi, I’m Manal JEWA, a **Data Analyst** with a strong background in customer insights and business intelligence.

-With hands-on experience in the **agricultural e-commerce sector**, I have used data-driven strategies to enhance **customer satisfaction**, **optimize user experience**, and **drive revenue growth**.
-My role involved analyzing **purchasing behaviors**, monitoring **key performance indicators**, and leveraging data to improve operational efficiency.
+With hands-on experience in the **agricultural e-commerce sector**, I have used data-driven strategies to enhance **customer satisfaction**, **optimize user experience**, and drive revenue growth.
+My role involved analyzing **purchasing behaviors**, monitoring **key performance indicators**, and **leveraging data** to improve operational efficiency.

 I hold a Data Analysis certification from **DataScientest**, accredited by **l’École des Mines de Paris**, where I deepened my expertise in **SQL**, **Python**, **machine learning**, and **data visualization**.
 Combining technical proficiency with business acumen, I excel at translating complex datasets into actionable insights that support strategic decision-making.

-I’m eager to contribute my analytical skills to organizations looking to harness data for growth, efficiency, and competitive advantage.
+I’m eager to contribute my **analytical** skills to organizations looking to harness data for growth, efficiency, and competitive advantage.

 ## Key Skills & Technologies 💻